spotify/dh-virtualenv/README.md

 Note that you might need to provide additional build dependencies too, if your requirements require them.

-Also, you are able to define the root path for your source directory by overriding in debian/rules:
+Also, you are able to define the root path for your source directory using `--sourcedirectory` or `-D` argument:

-override_dh_virtualenv:
+      %:
-    dh_virtualenv --src-dir=root/srv/application/
+              dh $@ --with python-virtualenv --sourcedirectory=root/srv/application

 NOTE: Be aware that the configuration in debian/rules expects tabs instead of spaces!